cnsuhao/gpu-freedom/src/playground/discochal/README.txt

 You should first make all scripts executable with chmod 755 *.sh then update the "database" with ./updatechals.sh .
-This initial step can take up to 5 hours!
+This initial step can take up to 5 hours and is optional if you can live with the dataset shipped with this package (updated 26.4.2012)!
 Finally create a user file with your username with ./discochal.sh yourusername

 The list of commands you can use is:

 ./updatechals.sh
 Updates the solver lists for each challenge by downloading them from hacker.org, it can take up to 5 hours to do this.
+This package already contains data updated on 26.4.2012, so you might perform this step only if you downloaded this package a long tiem after this date.

 ./updatesinglechal.sh 303
 Updates the solvers of a single challenge id.